wildstang/WildRank/README.md

 - Safari iPad (iOS 10)

 ## Execution
 In general any web server should be able to host this app out of the box, but some features requires some more complexity.
-A simple implementation of the built-in Python webserver is included which allows a user to upload results back to the host but this requires a desktop platform or remote host at this time.
+A simple implementation of the built-in Python web server is included which allows a user to upload results back to the host but this requires a desktop platform or remote host at this time.
 It can be launched with `sudo python3 post-server.py`.
 To use a different web server, use this repository as the root of the server's assets.
 In order to fetch match data a new "Read API Key" must be obtained from [The Blue Alliance](https://www.thebluealliance.com/account) and placed in keys.js.
+There is also an included Dockerfile and docker-compose.
+A simple `docker-compose up -d` in `/docker` can start an instance of the Python web server.